Termite Mound - Ant Hill

 axis oriented approximately north–south which gives them their alternative name of compass termites.
 This

 orientation has been experimentally shown to assist thermoregulation.
-The thin end of the nest faces towards the sun at its peak
+The thin end of the nest faces towards the sun at its peak intensity hence

-within a narrow temperature range, often only plus or minus 1 degree C over a day.
+narrow temperature range, often only plus or minus 1 degree C over a day.

 A female that has flown, mated, and is producing eggs is called a "queen".
 Similarly, a male that has flown,